mehmetak78/advanced-css-course/1-Natours/readme.txt

     $cd 1-Natours
     $live-server

 - A template for grid system is implemented in an other project : grid-template.
-Test it there
+Also in github.
+Test it there.